devfile/docs/README.md

 1. Generate the API reference HTML single-sourced from the API repository.
 2. Generate the static Antora website in the `build` directory (including all in `v2.*` branches).
-3. Start a preview server listening on http://0.0.0.0:4000.
+3. Start a preview server listening at http://0.0.0.0:4000.
 3. Validate the language on changed files.
 4. Validate the internal and external links.
 5. Validate the shell scripts.

 #### Prerequisites

-* The Podman or Docker tool is available.
+* The `podman` or `docker` tool is available.

 #### Procedure